owaisnm/Playground/README.md

 * Data Binding
 * SwipeRefreshLayout

+**PhotoFilterActivity**:
+This activity allows the user to see WorkManager in action.
+The user can select an image from their device, apply the sepia filter to it to give it a brownish tinge, and then save it back to their device as a new image.
+This is accomplished by the chaining the following 3 tasks together using WorkManager, and running them one after the other: cleaning any previously saved image, applying the sepia filter on the newly selected image, and then saving that new image to the device.
+The code has some artificial `sleep()` calls to introduce some delays.
+We display a notification to show the progress until the work is completed.
+Note: most of the WorkManager code is a re-implementation of [Google's codelab on WorkManager](https://codelabs.developers.google.com/codelabs/android-workmanager-kt/).

+**Features**:
+* ViewModel
+* LiveData
+* Data Binding
+* WorkManager

 ### To run
 1. generate keys for whichever  apis you intend to use from the features list:
 - [Unsplash API](https://unsplash.com/developers)